 The Structured Full Class Find Someone Who

 Have students sit with a partner to do a personal interview.
 This works especially well with the high frequency verb unit options (Super 7 present, Sweet 16 present, imperfect, preterite, or Super 7 French).
+Learn how to use High Frequency Verb units in this blog post.
 This is a great way to do a one on one special person interview for students who do not want to go in front of the class or to make sure that everyone is interviewed.
 It allows students to learn a lot about one of their classmates, and then to write about them using the expansion on the back to practice third person as well.

 The Small Group